amarkum/interview-refresher-java-bigdata/src/main/resources/notes/interview-questions.md

  3.)
 Commands to list topics, delete topic, Producer and consumer. - Sianr Mas Group 4.)
 Consumer and Consumer group. - Sianr Mas Group 5.)
 Describe Architecture of Kafka - Rapido
+ 6.)
+If producer is producing at a greater speed tha consumer, how will be fix this? - HappiestMinds
 ```

 # Spark